September 4, 2012

 The space food is offered as a package of approximately three space food items for a shipping and handling fee of $28.03.
 Eligible institutions may request only one set of the astronaut meal items.

 NASA, together with the General Services Administration (GSA), is also conducting its 14th round of space artifact screenings.
-Since the end of the shuttle program, NASA has made available thousands of other space artifacts for museums
+Since the end of the shuttle program, NASA has made available thousands of other space artifacts for museums, including the Smithsonian.

 The current selection of artifacts up for grabs include early prototype space shuttle models and various components from the winged spacecraft.